 You also need to try a variety of microphone brands and models.
 Each has its own response curves and you need to find which ones you prefer.
 Then invest in your own personal choices to take with you for performances.
 You may want to invest in both a cabled and a wireless mike.
 Make sure to carry all the appropriate accessories like the stand adapter, cables, batteries (fresh and spare), adapters to connect to XLR, 1/4” phone, 3.5mm phone connections, and probably a battery powered phantom power adapter.
 And remember you don’t want an expensive studio mike for a rough and tumble rock concert.

 You will probably find a favorite mike after a short time.
-There are some models which are classics, and for a good reasons.
+There are some models which are classics, and for a good reason.
 They are popular response curves, dependable suppliers, rugged construction, good design, economical.
-Its likely you will find a classic condenser cardioid the most flexible and useful.
+Its likely you will find a classic cardioid the most flexible and useful.
 My favorites are Shure microphones and Mogami cables.
 Their web sites are good educational sources.